 The institution has had four presidents: Dr. Walter Douglas Smith (1969 to 1983), Dr. Thomas C. Stanton (1983 to 1994), Dr. Lee A. Vickers (1994 to 1999), and Dr. Luther F. Carter (1999 to present).

-Dr. Luther F. Carter is the longest-serving public university president in South Carolina, and brings a rich background to the president’s office.
-He’s a retired colonel in the U.S. Marines, the former director of the South Carolina Budget Control Board, and member of the senior staff for two South Carolina governors.
-Carter, a political scientist, is the author of five books and is the former chair of the Department of Political Science at the College of Charleston.
+Dr. Luther F. Carter, longest-serving public university president in South Carolina, brings a rich background to the president’s office.
+He’s served on the faculties of four universities, as the former director of the South Carolina Budget Control Board, and as a member of the senior staff for two South Carolina governors.
+Carter, a political scientist, is the author of five books and two dozen juried articles and chapters.

 The Legendary Swamp Fox